ele-dev/IT-S_GameServer/README.md

 The Firewall must be configured properly to allow network traffic through the configured port

 # Installation/Setup Steps:
-- Clone the master branch of the repo on a linux machine
+- Download the executable GameServer.jar file and the config.txt file from the repository
-- Run the buildApplication.sh script to get a runnable .jar file
+- Setup the MariaDB/MySQL Backend
 - Set the environment variables and settings in the config.txt file
-- Make sure the Database is running on the same host
+- Open terminal, execute java -server -jar GameServer.jar in the directory where the downloaded files are